San Jose Sharks: Cow Palace years (1991–1993)

 S. J. Sharkie, the Sharks' mascot, made his debut during the 1991–92 season.

 For their first two seasons, the Sharks played at the Cow Palace in Daly City, just outside San Francisco.
 Pat Falloon was their first draft choice and led the team in points during their first season.
 The team was placed in the Campbell Conference's Smythe Division.
-George Kingston was their first head coach during their first two seasons.
+George Kingston was their first head coach.
 Though the 1991–92 roster consisted primarily of NHL journeymen, minor leaguers and rookies, the Sharks had at least one notable player when they acquired 14-year veteran and former Norris Trophy-winning defenseman Doug Wilson from the Chicago Blackhawks on September 6, 1991.
 Wilson was named the team's first captain and All-Star representative in the inaugural season.
 However, the team struggled in its first two seasons.
 Between their first and second seasons, they fired Ferreira, promoting Kingston, director of player personnel Chuck Grillo, and assistant GM Dean Lombardi as the shared general manager.
 Their 71 losses in the 1992–93 season is an NHL record.
-They also suffered a 17-game losing streak, while winning just 11 games and earning 24 points in the standings.
+During this season, they suffered a 17-game losing streak (a then-NHL record), and won only 11 games while earning 24 points in the standings.
 Kingston was fired following the end of the 1992–93 season.

 Despite the Sharks' futility in the standings, the team led the NHL's merchandise sales with $150 million, accounting for 27% of the NHL's total and behind only National Basketball Association champions Chicago Bulls among all North American leagues.

 The inaugural year also saw the introduction of the San Jose Sharks mascot, "S. J. Sharkie".
 On January 28, 1992, at a game against the New York Rangers, the then-unnamed mascot emerged from a Zamboni during an intermission.
 A "Name the Mascot" contest began that night, with the winning name of "S. J. Sharkie" being announced on April 15, 1992.